msprev/panzer/doc/README.md

 `panzer` accepts the same command line options as `pandoc`.
-    These options are passed to the underlying instance of pandoc.
+    These options are passed to the underlying instance of pandoc. pandoc command line options can also be set via metadata.

 panzer has additional command line options.
     These are prefixed by triple dashes (`---`).